-JAKKS Pacific, Inc. (the "Company") is engaged in the development, production and marketing of consumer products, including toys and related products, electronic products, pet toys and related products, and other consumer products, many of which are based on highly-recognized character and entertainment licenses.
+JAKKS Pacific, Inc. (the "Company") is engaged in the development, production and marketing of consumer products, including toys and related products, electronic products, and other consumer products, many of which are based on highly-recognized character and entertainment licenses.
 The Company commenced its primary business operations in July 1995 through the purchase of substantially all of the assets of a Hong Kong toy company.
 The Company markets its product lines domestically and internationally.